huanghua1994/HiGP/docs/4-Developer-information.md

 1. `higp.GPRModel` module.
 This module registers the hyperparameters used in GP regression as PyTorch parameters and set the gradients of PyTorch parameters in each step for the PyTorch optimizer.
 2. `higp.GPCModel` module.
 This module registers the hyperparameters used in GP classification as PyTorch parameters and set the gradients of PyTorch parameters in each step for the PyTorch optimizer.

-## 4.2 Building HiGP on your local machine
+## 4.2 Building HiGP on local machine

-For testing or debugging purposes, you may want to build the HiGP package on your local machine instead of installing the release versions using `pip`.
+For testing or debugging purposes, you may want to build the HiGP package on local machine instead of installing the release versions using `pip`.
 We also strongly suggest building the HiGP Python package in a conda environment.
 To build the HiGP Python package, you need:

 * Python 3.7 or a newer version,
 * NumPy 1.15 or a newer version.